Quick overview

 Failure to pay social security or health insurance

-It is legally obligatory to pay for health insurance.
+Paying your health insurance is compulsory under the Public Health Insurance Act.
 Should a self-employed or unemployed person fail to pay the insurance, he or she will incur a debt.
-In addition, with each passing day, a penalty also accrues , which is set at 0.0329 of the amount owed.
+In addition, with each passing day, a penalty is added , which is set at 0.05 of the amount owed.
 The health insurer is legally obliged to recover this debt and the penalty from the debtor.
 The exception in this case is the insurance premium up to CZK 200 and the penalty up to CZK 100 per calendar year.

 In the event of a debt, action must be taken.
 Contact your health insurance company as soon as possible to find out the amount of the debt and the penalty.
 If you can afford it, pay the debt in full as soon as possible.
 It is common practice to forgive the penalty once the debt has been paid.
 However, there are several conditions that must be met.
 First of all, you must not be in liquidation, you must not be the subject of an insolvency petition and you must have paid your premiums in full.